BigMM06/DinoGoGame/README.md

 ## Hints

-\- You should use unix-base OS (linux,macOS,...) terminal to run this program,Because ncurses and SDL libraries!
+\- You should use unix-base OS (linux,macOS,...) or simulated environment (WSL,unix-base OS in virtual machines,...) terminal to run this game,Because ncurses and SDL libraries!

+\- Both codes and compiled version of game are available!

 \- Compile and Run commands :